Heat Cramps

 - If you are unable to drink sufficient fluids because you have nausea or are vomiting, you may need IV rehydration with normal saline.

-- If you have more severe symptoms of heat illness, including dizziness, fatigue, vomiting, headache, malaise, shortness of breath, and high temperatures (greater than 104 degrees), call the doctor for instructions.
+- If you have more severe symptoms of heat illness, including dizziness, fatigue, vomiting, headache, fast heartbeat, shortness of breath, or a high temperature (greater than 104 degrees), get immediate medical care.

 Heat Cramp Treatment